Brick Making Machines Overview: Technology, Production Process, and Industry Uses

 What is a brick making machine used for?

-A brick making machine is used to produce bricks by compressing raw materials such as clay, sand, cement, or fly ash into specific shapes.
-These bricks are then cured or fired to achieve strength and durability.
+A brick making machine is used to produce bricks by compressing materials like clay, cement, sand, or fly ash into specific shapes.
+The bricks are then cured or fired to achieve strength and durability.

 What materials are commonly used in brick production?